MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 Personal and family history.
 Breast cancer screening considerations, specific medical conditions, and previous breast surgery all factor into the discussion.

 What you’re trying to achieve.
-Conservative upper pole versus more visible projection, very natural look versus more obviously augmented, mobile feel versus more stable feel: your goals shape the placement choice as much as the anatomy does.
+Conservative upper pole versus more visible projection, very subtle look versus more obviously augmented, mobile feel versus more stable feel: your goals shape the placement choice as much as the anatomy does.

 What I’m assessing in clinic is the overall picture rather than any one factor.
 Two patients can have similar tissue coverage but different lifestyle factors and end up with different placement recommendations.
 The two-consultation framework gives time to discuss the recommendation, ask follow-up questions, and arrive at the right decision rather than having one made on the spot.